-I am a New York City-based writer, covering digital media and publishing for Digiday.
+I am a New York City-based writer and am the content strategist for The Washington Post.
+Previously, I covered digital media and publishing for Digiday.

 So a little about me: born in NYC, lived in Long Island for the first 10 years of my life and then moved to New Jersey.
 I graduated from William Paterson University with a piece of paper saying I was entirely competent in watching and making films.